dovetail-genomics/chicago/chicagoTools/README.md

 - sample-name: will be used for naming the output folder, in which the output files will be placed and as the basename of the output .chinput and .bedpe files
 - nodelete: a flag to prevent the script from deleting intermediate files

+**The wrapper script for the Chicago package**

+The R script runChicago.R can be used to run a typical Chicago analysis.
+Please refer to Chicago vignette and the inline help for the individual R functions used for more details on each analysis step.

+runChicago.R performs the following steps:
+- Creates the chicagoData object given the design folder and, if needed, with other custom settings using ```setExperiment()```
+- Reads in the input file(s) and merges replicates if necessary using ```readSample()``` or ```readAndMerge()```
+- Runs interaction calling using chicagoPipeline()
+- Saves the full chicagoData object as an R image (Rds or RDa)
+- Exports significant interactions in a genome browser-readable format using exportResults()
+- Plots the profiles multiple random baits using plotBaits()
+- Estimates the enrichment of significant interactions for user-specified genomic features versus distance-matched controls using peakEnrichment4Features()
+- Saves the parameters used in setExperiment
+- Sorts output files into a directory tree with data/